ejl1996/2800_202310_DTC20/README.md

 8. How did you use AI?
 Tell us exactly what AI services and products you used and how you used them.
 Be very specific:
     1. Did you use AI to help create your app?
 If so, how?
 Be specific:
     Yes, I used ChatGPT as the AI generative tool to ask questions and receive relevant recommendations.
-Also, when I encountered problems during the process of creating the app, I would ask questions on how to debug the code on ChatGPT.
+Also, when I encountered problems during the process of creating the app, I would ask questions on it to learn how to modify and debug my code.
+I felt like I learned a lot from this process because I learned new coding approaches, but also gained a better understanding of why an app may crash or malfunction.
     2. Did you use AI to create data sets or clean data sets?
 If so, how?
 Be specific:
-    Yes, I used a Kaggle Dataset called Alzheimer Features For Analysis and ensured that it had a good usability score of 10.
+    Yes, I used a Kaggle dataset called Alzheimer Features For Analysis that had a usability score of 10.
+I downloaded this dataset from Kaggle and then saved it in a .csv file.
+This way, the data was organzed in a tabular format and I could run JavaScript calculations to determine the average MMSE score of demented vs. non-demented users.
     3. Does your app use AI?
 If so, how?
 Be specific:
     -The app does not use AI.
     4. Did you encounter any limitations?
 What were they, and how did you overcome them?
 Be specific.:
     I encountered limitations on being able to add more features in the time-constrained 5-week sprint.
 I wanted to deploy more features such as being able to shuffle the questions, but was unable to complete this feature on time.
-I felt like that if I had a few more days, I would have been able to solve it because the questions were shuffling fine, but the score tabulation feature wasn't working.
-I overcame this problem by saving the code that had the shuffling feature, but deploying my final project without this code in order to have a working product without bugs for presentation week.
+I felt like that if I had a few more days, I may have been able to solve this because the questions were shuffling fine, but the score tabulation feature wasn't working properly.
+I overcame this problem by saving the code that had the shuffling feature on the dev branch, modifying my project on the dev_final branch, and finally, pulling the bug-free code from dev_final into the main branch for presentation week.

 9. Contact Information:
 BrainWorld, elee318@my.bcit.ca, GitHub username: ejl1996